How To Properly Perform DFMEA & PFMEA [Examples Included]

 To achieve this, broad statements that do not provide any specific detail about the “How” should be avoided.
 As with the DFMEA worksheet, conciseness and completeness are two essential parameters that define how each cause/mechanism is best detailed.

 Prevention and detection are two design controls that appear in Process FMEA.
 The associated definitions are the same as DFMEA, but for thoroughness, let’s have a quick look at how each applies to PFMEA:

-Prevention control: During the input and output journey of a process many weak links can cause failure to occur.
-If there are measures to stop, remove, and eliminate this possibility along a process, then we will succeed at lowering the number of failures and risks involved.
+Prevention control: During the input and output journey of a process, many weak links can cause failure to occur.
+If there are measures to stop, remove, and eliminate this possibility along a process, we will lower the number of failures and risks involved.

 Detection control: Maybe, during a particular process, it’s not possible to prevent a failure.
 If this is not a critical failure, then measures should be in place to detect it.
 By recognizing it, you also open the possibility of using prevention controls if needed.

 Some degree of assumption is needed to know if the current process controls are robust enough.
 Therefore, you’ll create what-if scenarios.
 You will imagine that a particular process has failed to see how the other processes might be affected.
 Doing so narrows down the risks involved and helps to identify how different processes are interconnected.

 Before calculating the RPN, you need to ask: How frequently will the cause/mechanisms that lead to failure modes occur on a scale of 1 to 10?
 If the likelihood is very high, then you choose rank 10; if highly unlikely, then rank 1 is best.